IKnowU27735300/Community-Hub/README.md

         </section>

   <footer>
-            Made with ❤ by Community Hub Contributors
+            Made with ❤️ by Event-Vista Contributors ❤️
         </footer>
     </div>
 </body>